Otto Eduard Graf von Zedlitz und Trützschler: Life

 Von Zedlitz was born in Silesia at the family home in Schwentnig near Zobten.
 His parents were Karl Friedrich Wilhelm Constantin von Zedlitz-Trützschler (1833–1888) and Helene von Rohr (1839–1878).
 After the early death of his mother he was raised by an aunt in Altenburg.
 He was educated at Breslau.

 He joined for military service (Leibkürassieren Regiment) following which he travelled around Spitzbergen and the Arctic circle with Arthur Berger and J. Roth around 1900.

 He travelled to Tunisia with Paul W. H. Spatz (1865–1942) from 1904 to 1906, making large collections of birds.
 He made several more visits to Africa and again to the Arctic.
 In 1912 he met Lord Rothschild and Ernst Hartert in Algeria.

 For some time towards the end of World War I, he was posted to the Eastern Front where he explored the Pripyat Marshes.

 After the war, he moved to Sweden and settled in Tofhult in Kalv.
-His collections of more than 7000 skins was donated to the Stockholm Museum for which he received a Linnaeus Medal from the Swedish Academy of Science.
+His collections of more than 7000 skins was donated to the Stockholm Museum for which he received a Linnaeus Medal from the Royal Swedish Academy of Sciences.

 Von Zedlitz described several bird taxa including Camaroptera harterti.
 Oscar Neumann named Bucanetes githagineus zedlitzi from one of his specimens after him in 1907.
 Anton Reichenow named Cisticola brachypterus zedlitzi after him.
 A couple of other taxa named after him are considered junior synonyms.